Bulgaria: Six arrested over 'Russian spy network' | DW | 19.03.2021

 Between October 2019 and the end of 2020, five Russian diplomats and a technical assistant at the Russian embassy were expelled from Bulgaria.

-The discovery comes just before parliamentary elections on April 4, with an openly pro-Russian party competing for the first time.
+The discovery comes just before parliamentary elections in Bulgaria on April 4, with an openly pro-Russian party competing for the first time.